moosylog/galactic/README.md

 ## ⚡ Why It Works

 - Combines **flow-state psychology** with **split-brain cognitive training**.
-The adrenaline of survival gameplay spikes dopamine, cementing new neural pathways up to 40% faster than standard drills.
+Neuroplasticity and gamified motor-learning research indicate that high-consequence, dopamine-driven environments can cement new neural pathways and boost skill retention by up to 40% compared to passive, unpenalized typing drills.
 - Replaces linear typing with **spatial peripheral targeting**.
 - Punishes hesitation but deeply rewards rhythm and absolute spatial accuracy.
 - Continuously adapts the threat density to match your exact WPM limits.